 Azrieli Town, Tel Aviv - The land, area of which is approx. 10,000 sqm, was purchased in October 2012 and construction commenced in September 2016.
 The project is expected to consist of retail areas of approx. 4,000 sqm and two towers: an office tower with a GLA of approx. 50,000 sqm and a residential tower consisting of approx. 210 apartments for lease.
 The project is located in proximity to the train stations in central Tel Aviv and to the light rail station in the future, and the Emek Bracha Bridge, which is planned to be built in the area, will connect the eastern side of the city with the city center through the project.
 In May 2018, an aboveground permit was received for the project.
 The Group is promoting a change of the zoning plan to increase the building rights in the complex.
 In May 2019, a hearing was held in the Local Committee on objections to the zoning plan for the addition of office and hotel areas at a total scope of approx. 24,000 sqm (gross).
 The Committee discussed the objections and decided to approve the publication of the plan for validation.
 An administrative appeal against the plan was submitted in July 2019.
-A hearing was held on the administrative appeal in January 2020, and as of the Report Release Date, a decision that denies the administrative appeal submitted against the plan has been issued.
+A hearing was held on the administrative appeal in January 2020, and as of August 2020, a decision that denies the administrative appeal submitted against the plan has been issued..
+As of the Report Release Date, the Group has signed lease contracts for nearly 100% of the project's office space.